Projects and Reports

-CFM's annual report exploring emerging trends of great significance to museums.
+CFM’s annual TrendsWatch report explores emerging trends of great significance to museums.

 The U.S. educational system is on the cusp of transformational change.
-CFM explores the role can museums play in the next era of learning through a series of reports and papers.
+CFM explores the role museums can play in the next era of learning through a series of reports and papers about Museums and the Future of Education.

-The Center for the Future of Museums is conducting a Delphi forecasting exercise in partnership with Seton Hall University’s Institute of Museum Ethics, with funding from the Institute of Museum and Library Services.
+The Center for the Future of Museums conducted a Delphi forecasting exercise in partnership with Seton Hall University’s Institute of Museum Ethics on Forecasting the Future of Museum Ethics, with funding from the Institute of Museum and Library Services.

 Video of the 2009 lecture “Towards a New Mainstream?” by Gregory Rodriguez, founder and executive director of Zócalo Public Square, explores demographic shifts in the Americas, cultural transformation and the future of museums.
 Accompanied by a resource guide.

-Dr. Jane McGonigal, director of game research and development, Institute for the Future, challenges museums to become as engaging as games.
+Dr. Jane McGonigal, director of game research and development, Institute for the Future, challenges museums to become as engaging as games in Gaming the Future of Museums.
 Read the accompanying Museum magazine article.